Goorolx/Postman-excercise/README.md

 # kodilla-tester-final
-My final project of automated tester course
+Part of my final project of automated tester course, this repo contains Postman Collections